AND KEEPING CLIENTS

 having much greater potential for ethical abuse than direct mail contact.
 The

-attorney must be sensitive to the difference and act in a way consistent with
+attorney must be sensitive to the difference and act in a way consistent with the Rules of Professional Conduct because in-person solicitation:

 a.
-More likely to involve exertion of
+Is more likely to involve exertion of

 b.
 Often demands an immediate response